 Log in to save this article and keep your favorite resources in one place.

-The separating factor, according to the research, is whether AI can access the data and processes it needs.
-Most organizations can’t say yes to that.
-Fragmented systems, disconnected data sources, and integration workarounds limit what AI can reason with, leaving many stuck using it for basic tasks or cycling through pilots that never scale.
+Across the board, some barriers faced by respondents are consistent: data quality and compliance concerns, integration challenges, and a lack of internal expertise.
+One factor separating CX leaders from their peers, according to the research, is related to whether AI can access the data and processes it requires to accelerate organizations' desired outcomes.
+Across the majority of surveyed organizations, fragmented systems, disconnected data sources, and integration workarounds limit the inputs that AI tools can leverage, leaving many organizations stuck using AI for basic tasks or cycling through pilots that never scale.

-The study identified a small group of respondents—a segment it refers to as “leaders”—who are getting dramatically different outcomes than other organizations by investing in both platform harmonization and employee readiness.
+The SAP and Oxford Economics study, however, identified a small group of respondents—a segment it refers to as “leaders”—who are deriving dramatically different results from other organizations by investing in both platform harmonization and employee readiness.

 From Chatbots to Agents

-The next frontier in CX is agentic AI: systems that act on information, orchestrating processes like lead-to-cash, quote-to-order, and issue-to-resolution that span multiple business functions simultaneously.
-That kind of orchestration requires the agent to have access to inventory constraints, pricing logic, fulfillment timelines, and customer history in one place.
+The next frontier in CX will involve agentic AI: systems that act on information, orchestrating processes—like lead-to-cash, quote-to-order, and issue-to-resolution—that span multiple business functions simultaneously.
+Such orchestration requires agents to maintain access to inventory constraints, pricing logic, fulfillment timelines, and customer history in one shared source of truth.

 “There’s a back and forth that needs to happen, and that can be a little painful,” he noted.
 “It can be a little deflating at points.
 But getting through that first stage helps you figure out a process of how you can work across teams.”

-Those leaders who went through that process early are now seeing the payoff—78% report moderate or significant value from agentic AI in customer retention, versus 44% of non-leaders.
+Leaders who went through that process early are now seeing the payoff, as 78% report moderate or significant value from agentic AI in customer retention, versus 44% of non-leaders.

 The Blueprint